ygemici/osz/loader/README.md

 * _environment file_: a one page long utf-8 file on boot partition at
   BOOTBOOT\CONFIG or (when initrd is on the partition) /etc/sys/config, with "key=value" pairs (separated by newlines).
-The protocol only specifies three of the keys: "width" and "height" for screen size, and "kernel" for the name of the ELF executable inside the initrd.
+The protocol only specifies two of the keys: "screen" for screen size, and "kernel" for the name of the ELF executable inside the initrd.

 * _initrd_: initial ramdisk image in ROM or on boot partition at